bmuschko/cje-crash-course/exercises/09-rest-api/instructions.md

 ## Using the REST API for Common Operations

 1. Create a new user named `buildbot`.
-2. Add adminstration permissions for the user.
+2. Add administration permissions for the user.
 3. Log in with user `buildbot`.
 4. Generate the API token for the user.
 5. Generate a Jenkins crumb from the command line.